Workshops / Lectures / Demonstrations / Master-Classes

 Music as Medicine in the Ancient East

-Based on Yuval Ron's recent collaboration with neuro-scientics Andrew Goodman and Mark Robert Goodman (fellows of the Center for Spirituality and the Mind in Penn State U and authors of How God Changes Your Brain), this talk includes references to some of the latest research in Music Therapy and Neuro-sciecne, mostly when such research confirms earlier mystical traditions.
+Based on Yuval Ron’s collaboration with neuroscientists Andrew Newburg and Mark Robert Waldman (fellows of the Center for Spirituality and the Mind in Penn State U and authors of How God Changes Your Brain), pioneer healers Dr. Richard Gold and Gail Lynn, and pioneer researched Robert Monroe, this talk includes references to some of the latest research in Music Therapy and Neuroscience, mostly when such research confirms earlier mystical traditions.

-Experience introspective and ecstatic practices of four ancient spiritual paths: Zen Buddhism, Kabbalistic Judaism, Early Contemplative Christianity and Sufi-Islam.
+Experience introspective and ecstatic practices of five ancient spiritual paths: Zen Buddhism, Nada Yoga, Kabbalistic-Judaism, Early Contemplative Christianity, and Sufi-Islam.
 This unique experiential seminar will journey deep into sacred music chanting, movement, and spiritual mindfulness practices, drawing from the hidden wisdom of the traditions of the East.
-These practices result in heart opening, increased compassion, deepening of inner explorations, and have been shown scientifically to impact the structure and function of the brain in ways that enhance memory, cognition and awareness.
+These practices result in heart opening, increased compassion, deepening of inner explorations, and have been shown scientifically to impact the structure and function of the brain in ways that enhance memory, cognition, and awareness.
 These practices also promote healing by lowering stress, anxiety, depression, and anger.
-The activities are based on Yuval Ron's work with master spiritual teachers of the East and neuroscientists of the West.
-Through this incredible journey to your inner world, you will have a rare perspective into the worlds of Zen Buddhist masters, mystic Sufi leaders, Kabbalistic Rabbis, leading Neuroscientists and scholars of the mysticism of Christianity.
+The activities are based on Yuval Ron’s work with master spiritual teachers of the East and neuroscientists of the West.
+Through this incredible journey to your inner world, you will have a rare perspective into the worlds of Zen Buddhist masters, mystic Sufi leaders, Kabbalistic Rabbis, leading Neuroscientists, and scholars of mysticism of Christianity.

-A musical presentation on the inner workings of the ecstatic Hassidic music & dance, and the Sufi practice of moving prayer-meditation (Whirling).
-How one may transcend the limits of reality and reach Unity (Achdut), and why certain music and certain movements are used in the mystical practice, both in the Hasidic-Jewish tradition and in the Mystical Islamic Sufi path.
+An experiential seminar on the inner workings of the ecstatic Hassidic music & dance, and the Sufi practice of moving prayer-meditation.
+How one may transcend the limits of reality to reach the state of Unity, and which musical modes, rhythms, and sacred movements may be used in the mystical practices of Hasidic-Jewish tradition and in the Mystical Islamic Sufi path.

 Muslim, Jewish and Christian Harmony in The Golden Age of Spain